pnlbwh/TBSS/docs/IO_TUTORIAL.md

 ```

 #### separate nonFA or future nonFA
 Upon running FA TBSS, you can run nonFA TBSS separately.
-This is useful in not requiring you to run
+This feature is useful when you have not decided about all the
+modalities for which you want to run nonFA TBSS.
+Moreover, it spares you from requiring to run non-linear
-non-linear ANTs registration at a later time.
+ANTs registration again at a later time.
 Thus, you save time taken in registration,
 prevent duplication of registration files, and save some space.

 ```